IBM/microservices-miner/README.md

 5. Go to microservices-miner home dir
 5. Run `python microservices_miner/mining/ghe_extractor.py --path <full-path-to-input-data>` and check the log file `github_miner.log`

+## Bug Reports
+Please, create an issue if you have found a bug

 ## License